 When she does, follow the plan I’ve outlined and you’ll be in good shape.

 Just make sure to avoid any trigger points that you know will make her angry.
 If you get back together, you can talk about it then (and hopefully fix it).

-Ultimately, handling what’s she angry about if you two back together will signal that you’ve thought about what she’s angry about and reflect well on you and your relationship with her going forward.
+Ultimately, handling what’s she angry about when you two back together will signal that you’ve thought about what she’s angry about and reflect well on you and your relationship with her going forward.